-Lumin moved immediately to fortify its cybersecurity
+Lumin moved immediately to fortify its cybersecurity defenses with:

 Risk is an inherent part of technology use, whether data is being stored locally or in the cloud.
 Shuman Ghosemajumder, Global Head of Artificial Intelligence at F5, the expectation of 100% security “untenable” because of how rapidly hackers evolve their attacks.
 Ultimately, the most important factor in data security is the willingness of an organization to consistently reevaluate its security stance.

 At the same time, it’s essential to assess risk wisely for any platform before you use it.
 Is Lumin PDF safe?
 This is a smart question to ask before entrusting your documents to any cloud platform.